Bieine/Articles-Resources/README.md

 ### Set-up in Apache Airflow

 In Fabric, create a new Airflow job in the Workspace where you added the SNP of the Application you created in Azure.
-Under *Environenment configuration* check the "Enable triggers".
+Under *Environment configuration* check the "Enable triggers".
 This option allows you the usage of deferrable operators.

 Under "Apache Airflow requirements make sure to add those two plugins: